msrasys/nnscaler/docs/parallel_module.md

 Note: Only Adam-like optimizers are supported for merging

 Please Note:
-    We don't garantee the devices of tensors are the same in the merged state dict.
+    We don't guarantee the devices of tensors are the same in the merged state dict.
     You can assume the device of the tensors in the merged state dict can be one of the following:
         1. the current device when running this function
         2. the current cuda device when running this function